 Steps during Surgery

 Your child will receive general anesthesia.
 This means the surgery will be performed in Montgomery Surgery Center so that an anesthesiologist can monitor your child.
 The procedure generally takes about 10 to 15 minutes.
 Drs.
-Chapman, Anderson or Ballinger will make a small hole in the eardrum and remove fluid from the middle ear using suction.
+Chapman or Anderson will make a small hole in the eardrum and remove fluid from the middle ear using suction.
 Because Drs.
-Chapman, Anderson or Ballinger can reach the eardrum through the ear canal, there is no visible incision.
+Chapman or Anderson can reach the eardrum through the ear canal, there is no visible incision.
 Inserting a small metal or plastic tube into the hole in the eardrum finishes the procedure.

 After surgery, your child will wake up in the recovery area.
 The total time spent in the hospital is less than 1 hour.
 Very young children or those with additional medical problems may stay for a longer period of time.